0BAB1/HOLY_CORE_COURSE/tutorial.md

 Here is a recap of what we'll need to do now for the control unit (ignore "I-Type ALU" for now)

 ![Enhancements to decoder for J-Type](./J_decoder.png)

+(figures from *Digital Design and Computer Architecture, RISC-V Edition*, and as usual, you can find all the definitive signal in [the HOLY CORE spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing))

 Let's :